TwigBush/TwigBush/README.md

-# gnap-go
+# TwigBush

-**gnap-go** is an open source implementation of the [Grant Negotiation and Authorization Protocol (GNAP, RFC 9635)](https://www.rfc-editor.org/rfc/rfc9635.html) written in Go.
+**TwigBush** is an open source implementation of the [Grant Negotiation and Authorization Protocol (GNAP, RFC 9635)](https://www.rfc-editor.org/rfc/rfc9635.html) written in Go.
 It provides a production-ready **Authorization Server (AS)** and supporting libraries for **Resource Servers (RS)**, enabling modern, key-bound, just-in-time access control for humans and AI agents.

 ---